insideout/ai/_posts/_archive/2020-01-21-why-most-self-driving-car-companies-use-these-3-models.md

 ---
 category: news
 title: "Why most self-driving car companies use these 3 models"
-excerpt: "Russia's Yandex and China's Baidu have programmed cars to stop at streetlights ...
-The cars might have different logos and sensors on them, but underneath, they’re the same.
+excerpt: "Russia's Yandex and China's Baidu have programmed cars to stop at ... they’re the same.
 So what cars are self-driving companies using?
-Qualcomm is building an advanced driving system that is basically autonomous, but still keeps the human driver in charge."
+Qualcomm is building an advanced driving system that ..."
 publishedDateTime: 2020-01-21T20:54:00Z
 webUrl: "https://mashable.com/article/self-driving-cars-most-common-vehicles/"
 ampWebUrl: "https://mashable.com/article/self-driving-cars-most-common-vehicles.amp"